PLEASE SIGN NEW PETITION from 28 September 2020 IN PREFERENCE TO THIS ONE

 From October 2015, press articles publicised proposals for the international 18-hole golf course.
-The developers blithely spoke of the perceived advantages to golf & economy, ignored nature conservation legal designations but mentioned new nature trails with wildlife ‘information’.
-Development propaganda would not inform the public how much wildlife, habitat, landforms & amenity have been destroyed & degraded.
+The developers blithely spoke of perceived advantages to golf & economy, ignored nature conservation legal designations but mentioned new nature trails & wildlife ‘information’.
+Development propaganda has not informed the public how much wildlife, habitat, landforms & amenity will be destroyed & degraded.
 Exhibitions, to elicit public votes of support, have either paid scant attention to the wildlife, as in the August 2016 displays which relegated a habitat survey to just a tiny cryptic map at Scottie dog eye level, or in October 2017 presented flawed ecology.
 The less truth people know the less insensitive the plans appear.

 Golf course construction would be an unnatural catastrophe.
-It would mean excavating, recontouring, burying wet slacks, reseeding, with introduced grasses, irrigating & intensively mowing 40.5 ha, habitat fragmentation, under-grazing, eradication of (grazing & browsing) rabbits & deer, fertilising & herbiciding (& run-off), with substantial collateral damage, immediate & insidious, & destructive bulk habitat & species translocation of 4.5 ha. dune heath, with insects & rare lichens, & 100 rare dune juniper, contrary to government policy:
+It would mean excavating, recontouring, burying wet slacks, reseeding with introduced grasses, addition of plastic membranes, irrigating & intensively mowing 40.5 ha, habitat fragmentation, under-grazing & eradication of (valuable grazers & browsers) rabbits & deer, fertilising & herbiciding (& run-off), with substantial collateral damage, immediate & insidious, & bulk habitat & species translocation of 4.5 ha. dune heath, with insects & rare lichens, & 100 rare dune juniper, with displacements on receptor areas, contrary to government policy:

 Compromise from 'invasive' species, the result of management neglect & rejected SNH grant aid (£230,000 since 2010), & regenerating North American lodgepole pines (misidentified by golf's ecologists as Scots pines), is being grossly exaggerated to excuse 'remediating' so much natural vegetation with manicured mediocrity.
 Naturalness is a key criterion in SSSI selection.
 Bracken, gorse, tall herbs & rank grassland support more wildlife than lawns:

 Threatened habitats outside the SSSI, in a golf 'remediation' area, are of comparable quality, including the tallest foredune & spring habitats, supporting many species, including Fonseca's seed-fly, rough horsetail, moonwort, fragrant, frog & creeping lady's-tresses orchids, small blue butterfly & plants at their northern UK limits, like restharrow & abundant rock-rose, the food-plant of dependent scarce northern brown argus butterfly.

 The developers talk of 'sensitivity', 'minimalism', ‘naturalness’, 'utmost care' & the high repute of its designers, but experience in Oregon paints a different picture: [Not Coul URL pending]